- Emergency Medical Responder (176-hour certificate of achievement)

 Successful candidates will be informed of the allocation of their practicum placement by the program.
 There is no guarantee that students will be placed at their desired practicum location.
 Special considerations of personal circumstances will not be given in regards to assigning practicum placements.
 Students will be responsible for fees associated with practicum such as entrance requirements, relocation and travel costs.

 - Current Heart and Stroke Foundation Health Care Provider Level (C) CPR must be valid for the duration of your practicum.
 SAIT offers the above CPR course on a continuous basis (CPRS 212 Health Care Provider).
 Please note that only Heart and Stroke Foundation of Canada CPR certification will be accepted.

 - Updated Immunization Records: Most practicum sites require students to demonstrate updated immunization status prior to attending practicum.
-Successful candidates will be asked to provide an up-to-date immunization record to the SAIT Health Clinic as part of the program orientation.
-Failure to do so could jeopardize a student's ability to complete the practicum portion of his/her program.
 The receiving practicum site has the right to refuse students who cannot prove they have met all the required immunizations.
-Please review the immunization process document for specific details.
-It is advised to start the immunization process early as it can take some time to complete.